Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

 Since $G_0$ is diagonal in this basis, this turns into

 As expected, this is a sum of strictly positive terms.
 Our aim is to choose a $U_{xc}$ so that $||D_0||^2$ is as small as possible.

-We will be using contour integration techniques to evaluate the frequency integral.
+We will be using contour integration techniques to evaluate the frequency integral in Eq.~(\ref{eq:d02formula}).
 To do this, we need to examine the self-energy $\Sigma_{xc}(\omega)$ in more detail.
-Most generally, the self-energy can be written as a static term plus a sum over poles
+Most generally, the self-energy along the real $\omega$ axis can be written as a static term plus a sum over poles

 where $\Sigma_x$ is the static bare exchange (Fock) operator